Simultaneous Stoquasticity: Lie algebras and Lie groups

-\paragraph*{Lie algebras and Lie groups.---}Formally, any Hamiltonian $H\in\mathbb{C}^{d\times d}$ is (up to a physically irrelevant shift by a multiple of identity) an element of the Lie algebra $\mathfrak{su}(d)$.
+Formally, any Hamiltonian $H\in\mathbb{C}^{d\times d}$ is (up to a physically irrelevant shift by a multiple of identity) an element of the Lie algebra $\mathfrak{su}(d)$.
 Here, we take the usual physicist convention that $\mathfrak{su}(d)$ consists of the set of all $d\times d$ traceless, Hermitian matrices.
 This is known as the fundamental representation.
 The Lie algebra $\mathfrak{su}(d)$ has real dimension $d^2-1$ and, therefore, any element of the Lie algebra may be expanded in a basis of $d^2-1$ elements of the algebra, which we choose to obey the standard orthonormality condition

 We also have that

 where $I$ is the identity matrix and $f_{ijk}$ and $d_{ijk}$ are the totally anti-symmetric and symmetric structure constants, respectively.
 We use the convention of summing over repeated indices.
 A standard choice of basis is the generalized Gell-Mann basis.
 It is made up of $d(d-1)/2$ symmetric matrices,